Recommended Puppy Products

 Bark collars and other corrective measures are always difficult to recommend.
 We understand that not everyone appreciates the “shock” option, but most models these days offer “warning beeps” which are just as effective.
 They also typically offer a range for shock options, and the lowest levels are usually not terrible.
 However, please be sure to read the owner’s manual for any item that you purchase and use it as an aid to training, not a stand-alone corrective tool.
 Improper use can create fear and cause adverse reactions, rather than help train in the area of concern.

 Most of our dogs enjoy our large, fenced yard, but our sires, Buster and Jackpot, need to be separated due to aggression issues.
 We didn’t want to keep Buster fenced alone, since he is so sociable and active.
 This wireless fence ended up being the PERFECT solution, and much cheaper and easier to install than an underground option.
-It’s some work to set up, but totally worth it.
-You can also purchase additional collars if needed.
+This is the “stubborn dog” fence, needed for Buster.

 One of our “pet peeve” behaviors is jumping dogs, and when you have lots of dogs like us, even a calm dog will jump up to get your attention when all the dogs are crowded around!
 This handheld correction tool is not an individual shocker; it emits a high-pitched tone that only dogs can hear, and it causes them to pause and re-adjust.
 It works for barking, counter-surfing, and other behaviors as well, but you do need to be near your dog to have them respond.